Quantumzhao/Special_Effect_in_Console/README.md

 # Special_Effect_in_Console
-A bunch of humble word animations
+This is a humble class library of word animations

 I just found that a Visual Basic class library can be referred by C# projects as well, which is great for me.